NanoCode012/Cryptography/ReadMe.md

 # Cryptography
-This is a univeristy project on applying text-book RSA with some of my own modifications.
+This is a univeristy project on applying text-book RSA with some modifications.
 ## Requirements

 ```